IDoCodingStuffs/python-doodles/freeform-log.md

 ### 3 PM
 Now I can verify ViT absolutely can and does learn features per-image.
 Next will be confirming something that can learn per series.
 So back to efficientnet so that it can fit in memory, and let's see if a transformer mid layer will work.

+### 4 PM
+No, mem usage still blows up.
+It exceeds 24G.
+Same thing plagued me trying UNet too, just fitting the series into memory is a whole ordeal.